Human Traffic: Alienation

 Inter-generation alienation is a significant theme of the film including being directly referenced in a pub scene in which the main, minor and bit players sing a revised version of the national anthem of the United Kingdom 38 minutes into the film.
 Many of the characters have family troubles which cause conflict with family members.
-Jip's mother is a prostitute; Koop's father lives in a fantasy world under residential psychiatric care since his wife left him.
+Jip's mother is a sex worker; Koop's father lives in a fantasy world under residential psychiatric care since his wife left him.
 Moff still lives at home and is shown as being in continual tension with his father and embarrassed when he is caught masturbating by his mother.
 The family relationships of the female leads are explored in less detail, although one scene portrays Lulu giving only limited details of her weekend to an uncle and aunt who are dressed as clergy.
 At least one contemporary review suggests that these relationships are not adequately explored in the film.